cits5501/cits5501.github.io/assets/project/project-spec.md

 You are supplied with Java code representing the Domotopia system -- see the `system-code.zip` file.

-This code should compile with any current recent Java compiler or IDE (such as BlueJ, Eclipse or IntelliJ IDEA).
+This code should compile with any recent Java compiler or IDE (such as BlueJ, Eclipse or IntelliJ IDEA).

 A brief description of some of the classes in the Java code is given